0xMukesh/hashnode-blogs/ckyoi2msj040g7ns1gid8aye0.md

 Navigate to the `Body` tab, this is the section where we are going to write the body of the request.

-I have add my discord ID and gave 100 dev credits to it, _cuz why not_
+I have added my discord ID and gave 100 dev credits to it, _cuz why not_

 ![](https://imgur.com/RUfKWjt.png)

-Let's click and hope that it work 🤞
+Let's click and hope that it works 🤞

 🥁🥁🥁🥁🥁 and we got an error

 ![](https://imgur.com/LP7dnOb.png)

-This happened because we didn't had any middleware so let's them quickly
+This happened because we didn't have any middleware so let's them quickly

 `index.js`